readyapi/sqldev/docs/advanced/decimal.md

 Pydantic has special support for <a href="https://docs.pydantic.dev/latest/api/standard_library_types/#decimaldecimal" class="external-link" target="_blank">`Decimal` types</a>.

 When you use `Decimal` you can specify the number of digits and decimal places to support in the `Field()` function.
-They will be validated by Pydantic (for example when using RaedyAPI) and the same information will also be used for the database columns.
+They will be validated by Pydantic (for example when using ReadyAPI) and the same information will also be used for the database columns.

 /// info